compassus/oriens/resources/leiningen/new/oriens/README.md

     boot dev

+Point your browser to localhost:3000 and start working on your new Compassus project.

-Build a single release artifact with the following command:
+To build a single release artifact, use the following command:

     boot release